DrewRichard7/nss-capstone/README.md

 # MLB Playoff Prediction - Capstone Project

+## NSS DS8 Capstone Proposal - Andrew Richard

+### Executive Summary
+This project examines historical MLB data and builds machine learning models to predict playoff outcomes based on team performance statistics.
+Baseball is a sport rich in data, with decades of detailed statistics available.
+By leveraging this wealth of information, the project successfully determines which teams are most likely to make the playoffs and identifies the most influential factors in making accurate predictions.
+The final product includes XGBoost and Logistic Regression models with >97% ROC AUC performance and an interactive Streamlit dashboard.

+### Motivation
+- Previous NSS projects have used machine learning to analyze sports data, but this project takes a comprehensive approach to baseball playoff prediction using advanced cross-validation techniques and model optimization
+- MLB playoffs represent the ultimate achievement after a long regular season, and predicting playoff success is a classic challenge in sports analytics
+- Data is collected from [MLB.com](https://www.mlb.com/stats/team), which provides comprehensive team statistics for every MLB season
+- As a baseball fan, I was motivated by the opportunity to combine my interest in the sport with advanced data science and predictive modeling techniques

+### Data Questions
+- Which teams are most likely to make the playoffs based on regular season performance data?
+- What statistics or features are most important in making accurate predictions about playoff qualification?
+- How do different machine learning models compare in their ability to predict playoff outcomes?

+### Minimum Viable Product
+The minimum viable product is a complete machine learning pipeline that takes MLB season data and outputs playoff probabilities for each team, featuring:
+- Cross-validated XGBoost and Logistic Regression models with >97% ROC AUC
+- Interactive Streamlit dashboard with live 2025 predictions
+- Model comparison and ensemble predictions
+- Historical data exploration and visualization

+## Overview

 Predicts MLB playoff outcomes using XGBoost and Logistic Regression models trained on historical team statistics (1990-2025).
 Features interactive Streamlit dashboard with model comparison and 2025 season predictions.

 ## Quick Start